Cilicaine VK Capsules

 CILICAINE is used to treat infections in different parts of the body caused by bacteria.
 It works by killing the bacteria that are causing the infection.

 CILICAINE will not work against infections caused by viruses such as colds or the flu.

-Your doctor however, may have prescribed CILICAINE for another purpose.
+Your doctor may have prescribed CILICAINE for another purpose.

-Ask your doctor (or pharmacist) if you have any questions about why CILICAINE has been prescribed for you.
-A doctor's prescription is required for CILICAINE.
+Ask your doctor or pharmacist if you have any questions about why CILICAINE has been prescribed for you.
+A doctor's prescription is required for this medicine.

 When you must not take it